MikkBenelis/MatchMaking/README.md

 ## Prerequisites

-- Running **Docker** with the following list of optionally pre-pulled images:
+- Running **Docker** engine with the following list of optionally pre-pulled images:
 	- `apache/kafka:latest` to run Kafka as an event streaming platform
 	- `provectuslabs/kafka-ui:latest` to inspect Kafka event stream
 	- `redis:latest` to run Redis as an in-memory database